 Both signalling packets and media packets between UE and the network are transmitted via N6 interface.
 Signalling packets (C-Plane packets) from UE are transmitted to WSF, and real-time media packets (U-Plane packets) from UE are transmitted to WMCF.
 C-Plane signals may travel to WNSGF via Rs-i, and may travel further to other operator's WNSGF via Rs-n.
 U-Plane signals may travel to WNMGF via Rm-i, and may travel further to other operator's WNMGF via Rm-n. (see Figure 6.2.3.3-2)

-Figure 6.2.3.3-2: Possible Architecture (from 5GC view, with data flows of C/U-Planes)
+Figure 6.2.3.3-2: Possible architecture from 5GC viewpoint with data flows of C/U-Planes

-6.2.3.4 Mapping to iRTCW Collaboration Scenarios
+6.2.3.4 Mapping to RTC collaboration scenarios

-The following table shows the mapping of functional entities in this study into iRTCW collaboration scenarios described in 3GPP TS 26.506 [10].
+The following table shows the mapping of functional entities in this document into the collaboration scenarios described in 3GPP TS 26.506 [10].
 Each box shows the condition (required or not) for MNO.
-The targets of this study are collaboration scenarios 3 and 4.
+The targets of this document are collaboration scenarios 3 and 4.